emcrisostomo/portainer-install/README.md

 Usage
 -----

-The following commands installs portainer in a standalone docker host:

-    $ portainer-install standalone

-The following command installs portainer in a Swarm cluster:
+The following command checks whether the docker host is in Swarm more or in standalone mode and performs the suitable installation procedure:

-    $ portainer-install swarm
+    $ portainer-install

 Bug Reports
 -----------